-With the growing interest in organic food, many people have turned away from the exorbitant prices in their local grocery store and started planting their own gardens.
+With the growing interest in organic food, many people have turned away from the exorbitant prices in their local grocery stores and started planting their own gardens.
 Unfortunately, they figure out really quickly that gardening requires a lot more than digging a hole in the ground and throwing a few seeds in after.
 Aside from having to use fertilizers, there are a whole host of pests, weeds, and diseases just waiting to feast on your nascent veggies.

 But what if there was a way to grow all of those delicious vegetables without having to worry about the meticulous upkeep that still may not prevent your garden from being ruined?
 Even better, what if this method of farming also provided you with fresh fish and cut the costs of gardening by up to 90 percent?
 In this article, we are going to show you 7 reasons we think aquaponics is an amazing, sustainable way to put food on your table.